 1. STEM jobs are projected to grow 8.8%.

 Between 2017 and 2029, the number of STEM jobs will grow 8 percent, a higher rate than non-STEM jobs—with positions in computing, engineering, and advanced manufacturing leading the way.
-(Via the US Department of Labor)
+(Via US Department of Labor, January 2021)

 2. Specifically, software development employment is projected to grow 22%.

 Regarding the job outlook from 2019-2029, employment in software development is projected for 22% growth.
-(Via the US Department of Labor)
+(Via US Bureau of Labor Statistics)

 3. Employment in STEM occupations has grown 79% since 1990.